LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 The BESS HMI establishes an **IEC 60870-5-104 (IEC104) client connection** to the dedicated PLC controller.
 Through this communication channel, the system continuously retrieves live BESS operational data (voltage, current, capacity, and status) and allows secure remote control commands to be sent back to the PLC.

-The monitoring and control interface of the BESS is shown below:
+The monitoring and control interface of the BESS is shown below (high light in red rectangles):

 ![](5_Energy_Storage_System_Design_Img/s_13.png)

+`Figure-07: BESS Control Panel in Power Grid Cyber Range HMI, version v0.2.0 (2025)`

 The design integrates **five dedicated panels** that provide operators with both visualization and interactive control capabilities: